RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 I will go through two ways to create a repo.
 1. Create a new *blank canvas* repo on GitHub and clone it to your local machine.
 1. Create a project on your local machine, decide you want to keep it, then create a repo using the existing code, and finally push it to GitHub.
-    * You could be trying out different approaches then settle on the final archetechtural design you want to finally push to the remote.
+    * You could be trying out different approaches then settle on the final architectural design you want to finally push to the remote.

 ## Create New Repo
 1. Navigate your browser to: h__ps://github.com/{YourGitHubUserName}